 Last Friday, I had my interview for the Healthy Gut Thinner You Summit with my friend and colleague, Margaret LeDane.
 As I mentioned in my previous blog and E-blast, Margaret was great at keeping me on track in order to make our chat about essential oils applicable and user-friendly.
 All the interviews are approximately 30 minutes and available for 3 days, for free.
 (My interview can be viewed for free through October 18, 2016.)

 During the interview, Margaret asked me what company I used.
 Due to it being an online summit and discussing research, FDA guidelines caution against association between specific products and peer-reviewed literature.
 However, many of you are aware of my answer.
-I chose a company that I believe in due to the success I’ve had personally and professionally.
-I have visited some of its farms and have experienced first-hand their passion, science, and integrity in quality of their product from seed to seal.
+I chose essential oils that I trust the quality and I have visited some of its farms and have experienced first-hand their passion, science, and integrity in quality of their product.

 How can you know you are getting quality essential oils?
 The goal of this two-part blog is to give you what I’ve learned in the past fifteen years on essential oils in a digestible format.
 When I first started out using the oils, it was a lot easier to sift through the hype, marketing, defaming, and biases, for no other reason in that it was just not popular a product!